4274-hari/AWS-Deployment/README.md

         sudo chmod -R 755 /mnt/s3bucket/uploads  # Read & execute for others, but only write for owner sudo chown -R nginx:nginx /mnt/s3bucket/uploads  # Give ownership to the Nginx server (if using Nginx)

+You can run the following commands with the -v (verbose) flag to see the progress of each operation:

+         sudo chmod -Rv 755 /mount/vec/build
+         sudo chown -Rv nginx:nginx /mount/vec/build

 # Step 11: Enable SSL (Optional)